BonnieMcb/recipease/testing.md

 ### Known Bugs

+Unfortunately there was no time to fix these issues.

-- On small screens, the allergen key allignment gets messy.
-Unfortunately no time to fix it.
+- On small screens, the allergen key allignment gets messy on the Recipes and categories screens.
+- On some small screens the APPLY FILTER button is pushed down and obscures the allergen filter on the Recipes and categories screens.
 ![](/documents/screenshots/iphone11.jpeg)